A toddler sitting beside a lidded oatmeal container and pushing a playing card through a narrow slot while more cards rest in a loose pile nearby.

 Four panels showing a grown-up cutting a card-width slot in a container lid, setting cards beside the container, a toddler turning one card to match the slot, and the toddler dumping the cards out to start again.

-Let your child pick up, turn, and push more cards through the slot.
+Let your child pick up, turn, and push cards through the slot one at a time.

-When interest fades or a small stack is inside, open the lid or turn the container over and dump the cards out.
+When a small stack is inside, dump the cards out and reset the pile.

 What to say in the moment